dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/ImportParameters.md

 ### Inserting and Updating Column Values When Importing Data   {#ImportColVals}

-This section summarizes what happens when you are importing, upserting, or merging records into a database table, based on:
+This section summarizes what happens when you are importing or merging records into a database table, based on:

 * Whether you are importing a new record or updating an existing record.